openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 ### 5. PSQL extension based on sql script
 If there is a need to create psql extension ( to use CREATE EXTENSION psql command ) a cmake macro is added to cmake:
 `ADD_PSQL_EXTENSION` with parameters:
-- NAME - name of extension, in current source directory file <name>.control (see https://www.postgresql.org/docs/12/extend-extensions.html#id-1.8.3.18.11 )
+- NAME - name of extension, in current source directory file <name>.control (see https://www.postgresql.org/docs/14/extend-extensions.html#id-1.8.3.18.11 )
 - SOURCES - list of sql scripts, the order of the files is important since they are compiled into one sql script

 The macro creates a new target extension.<name_of_extension>.
-The command 'make extension.<name_of_extension>' will create an psql extension in `${CMAKE_BINARY_DIR}/extensions/<name>`.
+The command 'ninja extension.<name_of_extension>' will create an psql extension in `${CMAKE_BINARY_DIR}/extensions/<name>`.
-To install the extension please execute 'make install'.
+To install the extension please execute 'sudo ninja install extension.hive_fork_manager'. `sudo` is needed, since installation process puts extension files into PostgreSQL installation directories, being owned by root user.

-Warning: 'make install' will install all already built project items in the build dir.
+Warning: 'ninja install' will install all already built project items in the build dir.
 To install only one of them please build it in a separate build directory, making only the desired target.
-For example: `make extension.hive_fork_manager; make install;`

 # Building and deploying HAF inside a docker container